War in the Vendée: Genocide controversy

 Critics of Secher's thesis have also accused his methodology of being flawed.
 McPhee asserted that these errors are as follows: (1) The war was not fought against Vendeans generally but Royalist Vendeans; the government relied on the support of Republican Vendeans.
 (2) The Convention ended the campaign after the Royalist Army was clearly defeated—if the aim was genocide, then they would have continued and easily exterminated the population.
 (3) He fails to inform the reader of atrocities committed by Royalist forces against Republican civilians and POWs in the Vendée.
-(4) He repeats alleged folkloric myths as facts (5) He does not refer to the wide range of estimates of deaths suffered by both sides, and that casualties were not "one-sided"; and more.
+(4) He repeats folkloric myths as facts (5) He does not refer to the wide range of estimates of deaths suffered by both sides, and that casualties were not "one-sided"; and more.